 Myth #3: They are not fit for outdoor activities

 Indeed, some small dogs are not well-suited to running around and doing heavy physical activities like the Bulldog, for example.

 Despite this, it is not exclusive to all small dog breeds, as small dogs are just as athletic and agile as medium to larger breeds.
 For instance, Dachshunds and Beagles make excellent hiking companions, so if you are outdoorsy, don’t let that discourage you from adopting a small dog.

 Myth #4: They are too soft-hearted.

 The idea that small dogs are always soft-natured is inaccurate because not all small dog breeds are cute and cuddly.
 Some breeds, like the Chihuahua, can be aggressive when they want to.

 Also, the Boston Terrier and Yorkshire Terrier are good examples of tough and protective watchdogs!
 So, don’t let their small sizes fool you.
 You just have to take your time to find the right breed because they are out there!

 Myth #5: They need less attention

 You should always set aside time off to socialize with your pooch.
 Whether that means going out for short daily walks in the park or just lounging around together.
-This will do well to keep them in good spirits and makes them feel loved.
+This will keep them in good spirits and make them feel loved.